notional-labs/documents/wasm-light-client-migrations/differences.md

 }
 ```

-2. MsgMigrateContract
+#### 2. MsgMigrateContract

-3. MsgRemoveChecksum
+#### 3. MsgRemoveChecksum

-#### Wasm entrypoint messages (Different messages will require deploying new contract.
-As such, should try to avoid change structure)
+### Wasm entrypoint messages

+Different messages will require deploying new contract.
+As such, should try to avoid change structure

-1. InstantiateMessage: complete migration of contract is needed
+#### 1. InstantiateMessage: complete migration of contract is needed

 * Notional: []byte("{}")